Martin Urrutia: 2023–2024: Appearance on Operación Triunfo

-2024-present: First songs
+2024–2025: First songs

 Under the Universal Music Spain record label, in March 2024 he released his first single, Rompeolas, whose video clip was recorded on a beach in the Algarve (Portugal).
 This single entered the top 50 of Spotify Spain twice, as well as the Official Sales Charts of Music Producers of Spain Promusicae.

 In May 2024, together with the other finalists of Operación Triunfo 2023, he presented and performed at the Spanish Olympic Committee headquarters La Gravedad, a song written to be Spain's official song at the 2024 Summer Olympics.

 In June 2024, he released a compilation album titled Lo mejor de Martin Urrutia, which includes several of the songs he performed during his time on Operación Triunfo 2023, as well as his first single, Rompeolas.
 This album reached second place on the Official Sales Charts of Promusicae and remained in the top 100 for two weeks.

 His first solo concert was on July 11, 2024, alongside the indie pop group El Buen Hijo, at the Bilbao BBK Live festival, where he sang his first single, Rompeolas, and covered several songs; he also sang a duet with Alba Reche.
 That same month, Urrutia also performed at La Casa de España in Paris in a private concert for the Spanish delegation to the games Olympics.
 Later, in August 2024, he gave his second solo concert during the Los 40 Aste Nagusia festival.

 At the end of September 2024, Urrutia and Juanjo Bona announced El Destello, a joint effort telling their love story.
 The song, co-produced by Hidrogenesse, has electronic pop overtones, and the music video has a vintage black and white aesthetic with a choreographed dance with clear references to La Mesías.
 The song entered the Official Promusicae Sales Charts.
 On October 11, 2024, Urrutia was invited by Bona to perform on stage during his Los40 Pop Pilar concert at the Fiestas del Pilar in Zaragoza, where they sang El Destello live for the first time.
 Shortly thereafter, Martin and Juanjo announced the release of a remix version of El Destello, produced by Nacho Canut of Fangoria, and a vinyl album containing both versions.

 On October 18, 2024, he covered and recorded a music video for the song Eskutitza, a charity collaboration in Basque for EITB Maratoia 2024 to raise funds for the prevention of cardiovascular diseases, under the slogan Listen to your heart.
 On December 12, 2024, Urrutia and Leire Martínez performed as a duo in a benefit concert at the Euskalduna Palace in Bilbao.

 Between March and June 2025, Urrutia sang El Destello again alongside Bona in some of the concerts of the latter's solo tour, Tan Mayor y Tan Niño, where they also sang their version of God Only Knows a cappella.
 On May 31, 2025, Urrutia performed at the Bizkaia Arena as a guest artist at the end of IZARO's tour.